HEAL/platform-documentation/docs/data_sharing_guidance.md

     - Not collected" (i.e., item not administered)
     - "Missing in error" (for any other reason)

 In cases where this information was not recorded, the corresponding value should be left blank (i.e., the empty string).
-That said, blank values make a dataset difficult, if not impossible, to analyze, so such information should ideally always be recorded and provided whenever available.
+That said, blank values make a dataset difficult to analyze, so such information should ideally always be recorded and provided whenever available.

 ## Data Sharing Resources
 - [HEAL VLMD schema](https://github.com/HEAL/heal-metadata-schemas/blob/main/variable-level-metadata-schema/schemas/data-dictionary.json)